How to transform an environmentally unsustainable society into an environmentally sustainable one

 It takes time and patience to get things done in today’s world.
 Government leaders, society leaders, learned people and citizens have to exercise a lot of patience because transforming an environmentally unsustainable society into a sustainable one would involve a lot of human resources, natural resources, energy, and a lot of time as well.
 It is not such an easy task as stated on paper, but it can be done.

-If patience is not properly exercised, the dream of a society can be forgotten, long before a single step is even taken.
+If patience is not properly exercised, the dream of a society can be forgotten, long before a single step is taken.

-In fact, research by social scientists suggests that it takes between 5% and 10% of the population of a society, community, country, or the whole world to bring about a “major social change”.
+In fact, research conducted by social scientists suggests that it takes between 5% and 10% of the population of a society, community, country, or the whole world to bring about a “major social change”.

 - human history and research have proven that significant social and environmental changes occur in a shorter time than many people think—especially if goals are pursued with the type of vigour and zeal that is necessary.